Gyeeta/gyeeta.github.io/docs/installation/install_options.md

 Other Linux distributions based on Debian/Ubuntu or RHEL are supported as long as the base Linux Kernel is 4.4+

+Container Platforms such as Kubernetes or Docker Swarm are also supported using Helm Charts or Docker containers.

 ## Planning the Gyeeta Deployment